 If you intend to do remote, exploratory, or multi-day trips, then I’d recommend sticking with the thinner ropes in the 8 to 8.5mm range to reduced weight and bulk.
 Given that the last thing you want is a rope to suffer significant damage, I’d also recommend a rope with a Technora sheath to maximise the abrasion and cut resistance.

 If you canyon in an area with particular sharp rock edges, such as Kanangra, then the Technora sheath ropes are even more valuable.

 If price is no obstacle, the top-of-the-line ropes are exceptional.
 They’re a pleasure to use, lighter to carry, and will last for ages.
 An 8mm diametre rope with a Dyneema core and a Technora sheath really can’t be beaten.
 These fibres are so strong and hardwearing, while retaining amazing flexibility, that you’ll never want to go back.
 The 8mm Bluewater Canyon Extreme is a good example of this type of rope.
 While it’s quite fast (best to keep away from beginners unless you’ve taught them how to add friction while on descent) it is far and away the best rope I’ve used.
-Unfortunately, to date no one in Australia stocks it.

 If you want to see a full list of specialist canyoning ropes that are currently available, along with a detailed technical breakdown of their diametres, fibre types, elongation, and other factor, check out this great article on Ropewiki.

 Recommended canyoning ropes:

 Below are a list of some of the ropes currently available fitting into three main categories: hard-wearing ropes for canyoners on a budget; more advanced ropes utilising a mix of fibres; and the most expensive top-of-the-line canyoning ropes.

 Best canyoning ropes on a budget:

 - Imlay “Canyon Fire” 8.3mm